rsmmr/hilti/doc/binpac/bro/index.rst

 File Analyzers
 --------------

-Writing a BinPAC++ file analyzer works pretty similar to a protocol analyzer.
-The main difference is indeed just that we need to tell Bro to use our BinPAC++ unit for parsing files rather than protocols.
+Writing a Spicy file analyzer works pretty similar to a protocol analyzer.
+The main difference is indeed just that we need to tell Bro to use our Spicy unit for parsing files rather than protocols.
 We do that via the ``*.evt`` file by defining a ``file analyzer`` section instead of a ``protocol analyzer``.
 Here's an example for a GZIP
 decoder: